miurahr/aqtinstall/docs/getting_started.rst

 Now that we know what versions of Qt are available, let's choose version 6.2.0.

 The next thing we need to do is find out what architectures are available for Qt 6.2.0 for Windows Desktop.
-To do this, we can use :ref:`aqt list-qt <list qt command>` with the ``--arch`` flag:
+To do this, we can use :ref:`aqt list-qt <list-qt command>` with the ``--arch`` flag:

 .. code-block:: console